 - A) When two or more persons carry a single object, they shall adjust the load so that it rides level and so that each carries an equal part of the load.
-Test lifts should be made before proceeding. - B) When two persons carry long sections of pipe or lumber, they shall carry them on the same shoulder and walk in step. - C) When a crew of several people carries a heavy object, the supervisor shall direct the work and special tools such as tongs shall be used when necessary. - D) When two persons are carrying a load, always make sure that you do not cross each other in different directions causing twisting of the body trunk and putting additional stress to a persons' back.
+Test lifts should be made before proceeding. - B) When two persons carry long sections of pipe or lumber, they shall carry them on the same shoulder and walk in step. - C) When a crew of several people carries a heavy object, the supervisor shall direct the workand special tools such as tongs shall be used when necessary. - D) When two persons are carrying a load, always make sure that you do not cross each other in different directions causing twisting of the body trunk and putting additional stress to apersons' back.
 Both people should be facing square to each other to avoid twisting.

-SECTION 26 - LOCKOUT/TAGOUT
+SECTION 26 - LOCKOUT/TAGOUT (LOTO)

-1) GENERAL - HAZARDOUS ENERGY LO/TO PROCEDURES
+1) GENERAL - HAZARDOUS ENERGY LOTO PROCEDURES

 - A) Lockout/Tagout procedures are designed to prevent accidents and injuries caused by the accidental release of energy.
-The use of these procedures prevents employees from accidentally being exposed to injuries and even life-threatening situations involving electrical, mechanical, pneumatic, fluid, gas, hydraulic, thermal, water under pressure and gravity flow, or energized systems or equipment. - B) Lockout/Tagout procedures shall only be performed by authorized employees. - C) This Lockout/Tagout procedure covers the following: - i) How to perform a shutdown; - ii) How to isolate equipment; - iii) How to apply and remove lockout devices; - iv) How to safety release stored energy in order to assure that a zero-energy state exists; and - v) How to install isolating devices.
+The use of these procedures prevents employees fromaccidentally being exposed to injuries and even life-threatening situations involving electrical, mechanical, pneumatic, fluid, gas, hydraulic, thermal, water under pressure and gravity flow, or energized systems or equipment. - B) Lockout/Tagout procedures shall only be performed by authorized employees. - C) This Lockout/Tagout procedure covers the following: - i) How to perform a shutdown utilizing normal stopping and shutdown procedures; - ii) How to isolate equipment; - iii) How to apply the lockout devices, additional procedures may be needed for group LOTO; - iv) How to safety release stored energy in order to assure that a zero-energy stateexists; - v) How to install isolating devices;